onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f4-execution-closure/README.md

 This demo is designed to make that difference visible.

 It shows that once a case is routed as **F4 Execution & Contract Integrity**, the first repair move changes from “help the model think better” to “repair the execution skeleton.”

 ---

+## Current notebook versions

+This folder currently preserves **two replay notebook versions**.

+### Recommended version

+- `demo_03_f4_execution_closure_replay_v2.ipynb`

+This is the current recommended notebook for public reading, Colab use, and MVP presentation.

+It keeps the replay-first design, while adding:

+- clearer route summary
+- clearer workflow-structure framing
+- stronger before / after teaching contrast
+- better aligned shared-layer presentation

+### Original version

+- `demo_03_f4_execution_closure_replay.ipynb`

+This version is intentionally retained.

+It remains part of the demo history and preserves the earlier first-pass MVP presentation.

+### Version rule

+The rule for this folder is simple:

+- **v1 is preserved**
+- **v2 is the recommended replay notebook**
+- replay-first remains the official design center for Demo 3

+---